lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

 ### Impact

-This enhancement significantly improves the Watson Co-Scientist system's ability to generate well-grounded hypotheses based on current scientific literature across multiple domains.
+This enhancement significantly improves the Raul Co-Scientist system's ability to generate well-grounded hypotheses based on current scientific literature across multiple domains.
 By integrating knowledge from diverse scientific databases, the system can now create more interdisciplinary and innovative hypotheses, providing scientists with connections they might not have discovered otherwise.

 The cross-domain synthesis capability is particularly valuable for research questions that span multiple scientific domains, such as computational biology, medicinal chemistry, or applications of machine learning in healthcare.

 ## Completed: Scalable Paper Knowledge Extraction System (March 8, 2025)

-We've successfully implemented the Scalable Paper Knowledge Extraction System, enabling the Watson Co-Scientist to process complete scientific papers beyond just metadata and abstracts.
+We've successfully implemented the Scalable Paper Knowledge Extraction System, enabling the Raul Co-Scientist to process complete scientific papers beyond just metadata and abstracts.
 This enhancement transforms the system's ability to understand scientific literature at a deeper level and generate more grounded hypotheses.

 The implementation includes graceful fallbacks if optional dependencies like PyMuPDF, Tesseract OCR, or OpenCV are not available, ensuring the system remains functional with reduced capabilities even without these packages.